-AN OVERVIEW OF THE KLAMATH HYDROELECTRIC PROJECT'S IMPACTS UPON WATER QUALITY, FISH HEALTH, AND FISH PASSAGE
+AN OVERVIEW OF THE KLAMATH HYDROELECTRIC PROJECT'S IMPACTS UPON WATER QUALITY AND FISH HEALTH

-PacifiCorp's KHP straddles a river stressed by human overuses, which have accumulated over the past century.
+PacifiCorp's KHP straddles a river stressed by human overuses which have accumulated over the past century.
 While the KHP obviously cannot control the quality of the water entering its upstream end, the project can and does impact water quality and other river conditions both within the project area and for the length of the Klamath River below it.

-The KHP creates substantial adverse impacts upon the river's natural resources, including water quality and fisheries.
+The KHP creates substantial adverse impacts upon the river's water quality and fisheries.
 The mechanisms through which the KHP adversely impacts the Klamath River are summarized in the following section and are explained in further detail in the section "Detailed justification for the license terms and conditions recommended here" further on.